cubetastic33/aoc-helper/README.md

 session-id = "82942d3671962a9f17f8f81723d45b0fcdf8b3b5bf6w3954f02101fa5de1420b6ecd30ed550133f32d6a5c00233076af"
 ```

 Then, create an instance of `AocDay`.
-Look at its documentation for
+Look at its documentation for information.
-information.
+The output is by default colored.
+You can disable this by disabling the default
+features.

 ## Example